 - Three 200-level CLAS courses

-For the Classics minor in the Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, Bachelor of Sport Coaching, or Bachelor of Youth and Community Leadership, you will need to take these courses throughout your chosen degree:
+For the minor in the Bachelor of Arts, Commerce, Digital Screen, Health Sciences, Science, Social and Environmental Sustainability, Sport Coaching, or Youth and Community Leadership, complete the following courses:

-- 75 points in 100 to 300-level CLAS courses, with at least 45 points at 200-level or above
+- 75 points in 100 to 300-level CLAS courses, with at least 45 points above 100-level

 Find out more about what you can do with a degree in Classics.

-Old Chemistry Building, Arts Centre, 3 Hereford Street
+Old Chemistry Building, Arts Centre, 3 Hereford St

-University of Canterbury | Te Whare Wānanga o Waitaha
+Te Whare Wānanga o Waitaha | University of Canterbury

 Private Bag 4800